 Negativity is generated in the Mental Dimension as a result of believing that the External World and its current circumstances are much bigger and more powerful than our Internal World, to the point of feeling hopelessness and believing that we are powerless against the External World.
 Indeed, negativity is hopelessness, and hopelessness is pity and weakness.

 Why are some people more pessimistic than others?
 It is because they are unsatisfied with the current, and they believe that the current is much more powerful than they are, as a result of their lack of awareness towards the great potential they contain.
-Negativity is to surrender the powers of the Internal World to the might of the External world.
+Negativity is to surrender the powers of the Internal World to the might of the External World.

-To be optimistic is to overcome the temptation for hopelessness, despair and self-pity.
-The optimistic person possess the power to preserve their own distinct individuality from whatever the External World may hold for them.
-Even at the most unfortunate of circumstances, the optimistic person is a self-sufficient, optimally-autonomous being, that does not let the External World invade and conquer them.
+To be optimistic is to overcome the temptation for hopelessness, despair, and self-pity.
+The optimistic person possesses the power to preserve their own distinct individuality from whatever the external world may hold for them.
+Even at the most unfortunate of circumstances, the optimistic person is a self-sufficient, optimally autonomous being, that does not let the external world invade and conquer them.

 Indeed, those who are truly strong and healthy are optimistic, and can endure pessimism without letting themselves become one with it.
-To accept optimism, is to accept the eternity of the External World’s dynamic uncertainty, and seeing oneself as separated and disconnected from that eternity.
+To accept optimism is to accept the eternity of the external world's dynamic uncertainty, and seeing oneself as separated and disconnected from that eternity.

 There is a fight between two people down the street - you are not the fight; a baby desperately screams - you are not the waves of sound you receive from the baby.
 You are the hanger, not the planes that land in it.

 The planes come and go, but the hangar stays the same, unaffected by the landing and takeoff of the planes that come and go outside the hangar.
 Regardless of the weight and noise of the planes that come and go, the hangar is not the sum of its planes, but the space that contains them and lets them go.